Robpol86/robpol86.com/docs/posts/2026/2026-07-23-ubuntu-snapshots.md

 - Test with Ubuntu Desktop
 - Test without zfs
 - Test cleanup with large file and compare `df` or `btrfs df` before/after `rm -rf`
+- Test with a lot of snapshots, revert, make more snapshots, revert.
+How does this complex tree look?